-“C B B”, “C B K” and “C B M” marks, as seen on the bottoms of antique glass jars.
+“C B B”, “C B K” and “C B M” marks, as seen on the bottoms of antique glass pickle or “CHOW CHOW” bottles/jars.

-Kilner Bros Glass Company, Thornhill-Lees, West Yorkshire, England
+Attributed to: Kilner Bros Glass Company, Thornhill-Lees, West Yorkshire, England.

 These markings are seen on the bases of handmade (mouth-blown) light green cylindrical food jars/bottles made in England during the late Victorian era.
 With applied lips, they are usually of rather heavy, thick glass, and often contain bubbles, in-the-making flaws, and show crudeness typical of bottles of that era.